Emily J. Joselson

 Emily represents individuals in personal injury and wrongful death cases, environmental cases, automobile accidents, and as the result of nursing home neglect.

 Emily works to hold corporate wrongdoers responsible when they violate important safety rules and harm others.
 She works with her clients to seek real justice, so that others are spared similar injuries.
 Together, they seek changes in the practices that led to the harms in the first place.
-That philosophy, and her success with it, has led to her recognition as one of the Best Lawyers in America® in personal injury and environmental litigation.
+That philosophy, and her success with it, has led to her continued recognition.

 Emily joined Langrock Sperry & Wool after clerking for the Vermont Supreme Court.
 She is past-President of the Vermont Association for Justice, and frequently presents at litigation seminars.
 She has written numerous legal articles, including “Opposing Defense Motions to Exclude Evidence of Grief and Anguish in Wrongful Death Cases,” 39 Vermont Law Review 1005, 2015; “Propane Explosions in Snow Country,” 34 Vermont Law Review 633, 2010; “Representing Plaintiffs in Common Law Pollution Actions,” Chapter 7, Vermont Environmental Law Practice Manual, 1998; “Parents’ Pecuniary Injuries for the Wrongful Death of An Adult Child,” 12 Vermont Law Review 57, 1987; and “Pro-se Divorce: A Strategy for Empowering Women,” 1 Journal of Law & Inequality, 1983.